KennanFrench/Public-Musings/pseudoblog/skyr.md

 ### What is skyr?

 Skyr is an Icelandic type of yogurt (I've also heard that it's technically a cheese, though I forget why; regardless, you eat it like yogurt).
-It's very thick, tasty and has way more protein and helpful bacteria than most yogurt.
+It's tasty, very thick, and has way more protein and helpful bacteria than most yogurt.

 ### Why am I making it?